KatherLab/SWARM/README.md

 # SWARM Learning For Histopathology Image Analysis

-The objective of this repository is to replicate a decentralized training of multiple cohorts in multiple centers as stated in the following paper: :exclamation:insert link to paper for swarm learning:exclamation:.
-It is based on workflows that were previously described in [Warnat-Herresthal et al., Nature 2021](https://rdcu.be/cA9XP) and [Laleh, N. G. et al., Gastroenterology 2020](https://www.biorxiv.org/content/10.1101/2021.08.09.455633v1.full.pdf).
+The objective of this repository is to replicate a decentralized training of AI systems in computational pathology via Swarm Learning.
+The procedure is described in [Saldanha et al., biorxiv, 2021](https://www.biorxiv.org/content/10.1101/2021.11.19.469139v1.full).
+The Swarm Learning workflow was previously used for transcriptomics data in [Warnat-Herresthal et al., Nature 2021](https://rdcu.be/cA9XP).
+The histology image analysis workflow (single-center) was described [Ghaffari Laleh et al., biorxiv 2021](https://www.biorxiv.org/content/10.1101/2021.08.09.455633v1.full.pdf).

-## Installation & Requirements:
+## Installation & Requirements

 In general, the following is required in order to reproduce this experiment:
-* Three physically separated computer systems (in this repository they will be referred to as *System A*, *System B*, and *System C*, where System A will serve as the host)
+* Three physically separated computer systems (in this repository they will be referred to as *System A*, *System B*, and *System C*)
-* These systems must be running Linux through newly created users with docker installed for all users.
+* These systems must be running Linux natively through newly created users with docker installed for all users.
+Running Linux in a virtual machine requires additional workarounds which are not described here.
+We used Ubuntu 20.04.
-* All three users require sudo privileges.
+* At each system, the user requires administrator privileges.
 This can be achieved by running the following command-line script from a user account with admin privileges in each system:
     1. 'sudo usermod -a -G sudo \<username>'

     Where ‘username’ is the name of the users created as previously stated.
+Be aware that this should be disabled after running the experiments to improve security.
-* All three users require Docker.
+* All three users (the user at each system) require [Docker](https://hub.docker.com/).
 This can be installed individually using the following command-line script:
     1. sudo apt-get update
     2. sudo apt-get install docker-ce docker-ce-cli containerd.io
 * All three users require to be a part of docker group.
 This can be achieved by running the following command-line script from a user account with admin privileges in each system:
     1. 'sudo usermod -a -G docker \<username>'
-* (optional) GPU for faster training
+* (optional) GPU for faster training.
+Here, we propose a two-step approach with offline feature extraction and subsequently training the swarm network on these features, which speeds up training.

-## Provided Data:
+## Provided Data

 A small example dataset has been provided along with this repository.
 The provided whole slide images (WSIs) are tessellated, normalized and have had feature vectors generated.
 This data has been preprocessed according to [“The Aachen Protocol for Deep Learning Histopathology](https://zenodo.org/record/3694994#.Yea3I9DMIu): A hands-on guide for data preprocessing”
 * The four subcohorts of the example dataset can be downloaded at exclamation:link (still missing)